ROCm/hipTensor/README.md

 ### Build Samples as external client

-Client application links to hipTensor library, and therefore hipTensor library needs to be installed before building client applications.
+The client application links to hipTensor library; therefore, you must install the hipTensor library before building client applications.

 ## Build